 Some orthodontists believe in a multidisciplinary approach.
 This means that if you want, your orthodontist can consult with your general dentist or other specialists.
 A periodontist, prosthodontist, or oral surgeon could be present in your initial consultation to make you feel more comfortable with the recommended treatment for your dental issues.

 As you can see, many things need to go through your mind when researching which orthodontist is right for you and your family.
-Now that you know more about what orthodontics is, what an orthodontist does, and the education and training required to be able to provide the highest level of dental care, you are ready to decide when to begin your orthodontic journey towards perfectly straight pearly white teeth.
+Now that you know more about what orthodontics is, what an orthodontist does, and the education and training required to be able to provide the highest level of dental care, you are ready to decide when to begin your orthodontic journey toward perfectly straight pearly white teeth.

 We look forward to meeting you and helping you have the beautiful and healthy smile you have always dreamed of.